 SPECIAL SPRING PRICING 

 EARLY BRAIN DEVELOPMENT PRESENTATIONS.....
 Make a REAL Difference!

-Your organization, community, agency, school or business will greatly benefit!
+Your organization, agency, community, school or business will greatly benefit!

 Brain Insights: Information Everyone Should Know: This workshop provides an overview of the basics of brain development.
 Through visual demonstrations you will gain inspiring insights as to how you can have a positive impact on the brain in the early years.
 With this invaluable understanding, ideas are also presented on how together we can spread the word in support of children!

+Brain Development: You ARE Making a Difference!
 The human brain is an amazing and complex organ that allows each of us to think, feel and act.
 The brain systems that regulate those activities are largely shaped by experience.
 This presentation provides you with an easy to understand overview of brain basics from birth through adulthood.
 You will be inspired by how much more you understand about how the brain impacts behavior and learning in school and in everyday family life!

-Creating Great Connections™ combines research, experience, innovation, and expertise, to provide caring communities with solutions beyond what can be found anywhere else.
+Creating Great Connections for Communities: Creating Great Connections combines research, experience, innovation, and expertise, to provide caring communities with solutions beyond what can be found anywhere else.
 Learn how easily your community can come together to become the one that has children with the best developed brains.

 Attention to Relationships: Early interactions are critical to the base of self-regulation, resiliency, delayed gratification, executive function, relationships and behaviors throughout life.
 Did you know early relationships also affect learning?
 You will better understand the critical role secure attachment plays on the children in your life.
 It is essential that everyone understands the impact of early relationships and how it can best be achieved.

 Ideas for developing rapport and trust with hard to reach parents can also be included in this presentation.

-Only recently has it been realized that there are real physical differences between the male and female brain.
-Implications for how these differences can impact learning are included in this very fun and interesting presentation.
+Pink or Blue?
+Gender Differences related to Learning: Implications for how brain differences can impact learning are included in this very fun and interesting presentation.
 Awareness of these differences creates the opportunity for you to have a clearer understanding and provide for the optimal development of both boys and girls brains.

 Possible Effects of Poverty on Brain Development: Poverty can impede opportunity for children.
 It's a primary contributor to many risk factors that can affect brain development.
 While all children are vulnerable to things like inadequate nutrition, substance abuse, maternal depression, exposure to environmental toxins, trauma and abuse, poor quality daily care, and high levels of stress, a disproportionate number of children in low-income families face multiple risk factors, often several of them simultaneously.
 Your understanding can contribute to better opportunities for all children.

 It Takes Attention to Change: The Brain, Behavior and Self Perception ATTENTION!
 ATTENTION!
 The brain learns from what we pay attention to.
 This workshop looks at how the brain affects behavior.
 With the realizations you gain through this presentation you will learn eye opening ways to have a positive impact on behavior and self perception.

+Play Every Day!
 The brain NEEDS play!
 (Even as adults!)
 You will learn the importance of play related the brain.
 You will also gain ideas for creating fun interactive activities for children in everyday life.
 This workshop also provides information on the research that reveals why the brain benefits from nature.